stakater/mto-docs/content/integrations/grafana/readme.md

 A: `GrafanaDashboard` and `GrafanaDatasource` resources are placed in the Grafana instance's namespace (`spec.server.namespace`) — that's the only namespace the MTO Grafana Extension watches for these resources.
 By default, every such resource is provisioned to **all tenants**.
 Optional annotations let you **disable** a resource (`mto.grafana/disabled: "true"`) or **restrict** it to specific tenants (`mto.grafana/tenant: "tenant-a,tenant-b"`).
 See [7.2 Restrict a Dashboard to certain tenants](#72-restrict-a-dashboard-to-certain-tenants) and [7.3 Behavior Summary](#73-behavior-summary).

 **Q: Does the MTO Grafana Extension install or upgrade Grafana for me?**
 A: No. It intentionally stays out of Grafana's lifecycle.
-Installation, storage, backup/restore, and version upgrades are handled by the Grafana Operator or your platform team — the extension only configures Grafana via its HTTP API, so you keep full control of the instance.
+Installation, storage, backup/restore, and version upgrades are handled by the Grafana Operator or your platform team — the extension only configures Grafana via its `HTTP` API, so you keep full control of the instance.

 **Q: Do I need a separate Grafana instance per tenant?**
 A: No. One Grafana instance serves every tenant, with isolation enforced through Grafana Organisations.
 Fewer instances to run, patch, and pay for.

 **Q: How is access controlled per tenant?**
 A: IdP group claims are mapped to tenant roles through the extension's `Grafana` CR `tenantRoleMapping`.
-The four tenant roles — `admin`, `owner`, `editor`, `viewer` — map to Grafana's **grafanaadmin** (global admin), **org admin**, **editor**, and **viewer** respectively.
+The four tenant roles — `admin`, `owner`, `editor`, `viewer` — map to Grafana's `grafanaadmin` (global admin), org admin, editor, and viewer respectively.
 You define, once, how groups become which tenant role — including how to handle users matching multiple patterns (`tieBreakStrategy`) or none (`fallback`).
 Changes take effect on the user's next login or token refresh.

 **Q: Can users still install plugins or create ad-hoc dashboards directly in Grafana?**
 A: Yes, if they have the [correct Grafana permissions][1].
 Those resources are out of scope for the MTO Grafana Extension — they won't be managed, synced, or reconciled — so teams that prefer click-ops in Grafana can still do so.